Semiclassical gravitational collapse of a radially symmetric massless scalar quantum field: Results

 to discretize the derivative in (\ref{defq0}, \ref{qbar}).
 To estimate the effect that this choice has on out result, we investigate three other choices.
 The first two are the backward difference operator $\nabla_b = \nabla_f^T$ and the symmetric difference operator $\nabla = (\nabla_f + \nabla_b) / 2$.
 Both the forward and the backward difference operator have discretization effects that are formally of the order $\partial - \nabla_{f / b} = O (\Delta)$ while for the symmetric difference operator we have \ $\partial - \nabla = O (\Delta^2) .$ In addition to these two choices, we also investigate a more extended difference operator which involves two points in forward and one in backward direction

 where the $c_k$ are fixed such that the discretization effects are $\partial - \nabla_x = O (\Delta^3)$.

-In fig. \ref{discderpl} we compare the Hamiltonian density $\mathcal{h}$ and its vacuum contribution $\mathcal{h}^0$ at time $t = 12$ for all discretizations.
+In fig.~\ref{discderpl} we compare the Hamiltonian density $\mathcal{h}$ and its vacuum contribution $\mathcal{h}^0$ at time $t = 12$ for all discretizations.
 One can see that despite the differences the qualitative behaviour of all four discretizations is the same.
 We also note that for the symmetric difference operator we see a marked increase of high frequency discretization artefacts.
-This is not surprising, as the symmetric difference operator has problems disentangling low and very high frequent modes.\footnote{We can see a related phenomenon in the simple case of applying the symmetric difference operator to a Fourier mode $f_k (x) = \exp (- i k x)$ which results in $(\nabla f) (x) = i \frac{\sin (\Delta k)}{\Delta} f (x)$ Thus to the operator $\nabla$ the Fourier modes of momentum $k$ and $\pi / \Delta - k$ are indistinguishable.} For the remaining three discretizations we show in fig. \ref{disc02} the difference between the classical and semiclassical $\mathcal{h}^0$ at $t = 12$.
+This is not surprising, as the symmetric difference operator has problems disentangling low and very high frequency modes.\footnote{We can see a related phenomenon in the simple case of applying the symmetric difference operator to a Fourier mode $f_k (x) = \exp (- i k x)$ which results in $(\nabla f) (x) = i \frac{\sin (\Delta k)}{\Delta} f (x)$.
+Thus to the operator $\nabla$ the Fourier modes of momentum $k$ and $\pi / \Delta - k$ are indistinguishable.
+More concretely, the exclusive even-odd coupling of the operator $q^0$ enforces opposing checkerboard patterns of the coefficient matrices $u$ and $v$.
+Among other things, this forces the diagonal elements of $u^{\dag}v$ to vanish, which in the light of the continuity equation (\ref{conteq}) is a particularly unwelcome discretization artefact.} For the remaining three discretizations we show in fig.~\ref{disc02} the difference between the classical and semiclassical $\mathcal{h}^0$ at $t = 12$.
 We can clearly see that the feature of a more outward lying semiclassical peak that is enhanced by quantum effects is equally present for all three discretizations of the derivative operator.

 The difference between the discretizations is of course a discretization error that should vanish in the limit $\Delta \rightarrow 0$.
-In fig. \ref{discdisc} we therefore show the comparison of fig. \ref{discderpl} again, but this time for one coarser $N_r = 400$ and one finer $N_r = 1600$ radial discretization.
+In fig.~\ref{discdisc} we therefore show the comparison of fig.~\ref{discderpl} again, but this time for one coarser $N_r = 400$ and one finer $N_r = 1600$ radial discretization.
 We can see that the agreement between the different discretizations of the derivative operator is slightly better for the finer radial discretization.
 Nonetheless a more detailed study of this topic on substantially finer radial discretizations would be highly desirable.